 The Bible calls Him a comforter, a teacher, a helper, and a friend.
 I know it sounds cliche.

-The reason we are often distant from God is that we’ve been disappointed by people so much that it has become our reality.
+We are often distant from God because we’ve been disappointed by people so much that it has become our reality.

 The Holy Spirit has always been in our corner, but we have ignored His assistance because we already have our backup plans.